qwerty12/X250-Hackintosh/README.md

 I can't explain this better than P1LGRIM's [
 An iDiot's Guide To iMessage](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/) can.
 I've had a successful experience with it twice.
 Follow the given instructions to the letter and you'll be OK.

-Though when you use Clover Configurator, choose `MacBookAir7,2`, don't load your current config into it and save the generated config.plist elsewhere.
+However, when you use Clover Configurator, don't load your current config into it, choose `MacBookAir7,2`, and save the generated config.plist elsewhere.
 You can then manually put the SMBIOS section from the generated config.plist into your current config.plist on the EFI partition using a text editor.

 #### Getting the iGPU to idle one step lower